vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 approach is therefore to send the user to the merchant for managing the Agreement.

-## What happens to charges if the user cancels the agreement?
+## What happens to charges if the corresponding agreement is cancelled?
-All charges in a `PENDING` or `DUE` state will be cancelled if the Agreement is stopped.
+All charges in a `PENDING`, `DUE` or `RESERVED` state will be cancelled if the Agreement is stopped.
+**Note**: This also includes the `initial charge` if it's currently `RESERVED`.
+So if the merchant needs to charge the user for the initial charge; then this needs to be done before the agreement is stopped.

 ## If a user's card expires: What happens on the next charge?
 The user is responsible for keeping their payment sources update.